Do Cats and Dogs Get On in Short Visits?

 As cat owners, we all know that feeling when you invite a relative or friend over for dinner and they say the dreaded “can I bring my dog?”.

 A dog visitor probably isn’t a delightful prospect to most cats.
 Unless they grew up together, they rarely make friends.
 Why should they, one wiggles their tail when excited, the other when they are angry.
 Cats and dogs have fundamentally opposite sign language.

 If the dog is just meeting the cat for only the day, you should simply see if it can be avoided.
 If it absolutely can’t, here are a few tips:

 Feed your cat.
 Before the dog arrives, make sure your cat’s had their dinner while the household is peaceful and kitty still rules the house.

-If your cat is an indoor cat, find a quiet room far away from all the family hustle and put your fur baby’s favourite blanket or pillow together with some toys, the water bowl and the litter tray into a room that is clearly marked: DO NOT DISTURB THE BOSS!
+If your cat is an indoor cat, find a quiet room far away from all the family hustle and put your fur baby’s favorite blanket or pillow together with some toys, the water bowl and the litter tray into a room that is clearly marked: DO NOT DISTURB THE BOSS!

-If your cat is an outdoor cat, keep some food and blankets outside in their favourite corner and far away from the noise of the visitors.
+If your cat is an outdoor cat, keep some food and blankets outside in their favorite corner and far away from the noise of the visitors.
 Do not expect your furbaby to come back home until the doggy visitor has left the house.